firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 - An organisation ID (contact Form3 to obtain it).
 - A private-public key pair to authenticate with the Form3 API via HTTP Request Signing.
 - At least one UK sortcode and BIC registered with Form3.
-- Access to the transaction simulator.
-This is a sandbox environment that you can use to simulate transactions in order to test your application.
+- Access to the transaction simulator — a sandbox environment for you to simulate transactions in order to test your application.

 ## Invalid Payment Data